All mail should be sent to: 228 Park Avenue South, Suite 22033, NY 10003

 When a healthcare provider does not abide by established rules of care and procedures when they diagnose, or while treating, testing, or following up with a patient, those errors may lead to injuries, medical complications, or even death.
 In New York, this may be known as malpractice.

 Medical malpractice, or medical negligence, refers to when a healthcare provider does not meet the accepted standards and norms of their particular profession in their care.
 When a provider doesn’t meet accepted standards of care and an injury or death results, the injured party has the right to recover compensation for their injuries.
-For a totally free consultation with a top-rated NYC malpractice lawyer at Kucher Law Group and to find out if you may be entitled to compensation, call to speak with a NY personal injury attorney: (929) 274-8000.

 When getting medical care, you should not come away with further injuries, especially ones caused by the healthcare provider.
 A medical malpractice lawsuit holds a negligent medical provider accountable for the harm they caused you.